-Southwestern reserves the right to modify this policy at any time and for any reason.
+Southwestern reserves the right to change or modify any aspect of this policy at any time, with or without prior notice.

 Public Service Policy

 Revision history: Formerly a part of the annually revised Student Handbook; established as part of the Academic Policies and Procedures standalone policy in August 2022; established as a standalone policy in August 2023.